-- 8.1 self-awareness of limitations in knowledge, skills, and emotion and engage in appropriate help-seeking behaviours. - 8.2 healthy coping mechanisms to respond to stress. - 8.3 manage conflict between personal and professional responsibilities. - 8.4 trust worthiness among team members responsible for patient care. - 8.5 leadership skills that enhance team functioning; the learning environment, and/or the health care delivery system. - 8.6 self-confidence that puts patients, families, and members of the health care team at ease. - 8.7 continuation of self-education in order to develop one's practice by accessing information from different sources and evaluating their authenticity.
+- 7.4 identify gaps in knowledge, skills and attitudes and perform learning activities that address these issues. - 7.5 incorporate feedback into daily practice. - 7.6 demonstrate healthy coping mechanisms to respond to stress. - 7.7 manage conflict between personal and professional responsibilities. - 7.8 demonstrate flexibility in adjusting to change with the capacity to alter one's behavior. - 7.9 demonstrate trust worthiness among team members responsible for patient care. - 7.10 demonstrate leadership skills that enhance team functioning; the learning environment, and/or the health care delivery system. - 7.11 demonstrate self-confidence that puts patients, families, and members of the health care team at ease. - 7.12 continue self-education in order to develop one's practice by accessing information from different sources and evaluating their authenticity.